Larry Kramer (legal scholar): Legal scholar

-Kramer has written and taught in such varied fields as constitutional law, conflict of laws, civil procedure, federal and its history, and the role of courts in society.
+Kramer has written and taught in such varied fields as constitutional law and history, conflict of laws, civil procedure, federalism and its history, and the role of courts in society.
+His work helped reshaping thinking in conflict of laws, including the leading casebook in the field; federalism; and judicial review and the role of courts.
 He is the author of numerous books and articles, including The People Themselves: Popular Constitutionalism and Judicial Review, Reforming the Civil Justice System, Conflict of Laws: Cases-Comments-Questions, Judicial Supremacy and the End of Judicial Restraint, Madison's Audience, and Popular Constitutionalism.
+With respect to the role of courts, his influential book, The People Themselves: Popular Constitutionalism and Judicial Review, coined the term “popular constitutionalism” and launched an ongoing debate about the role of the people and politics in shaping constitutional law.

 Other

 Kramer serves on the board of directors of Equal Justice Works, a nonprofit organization that helps advance public interest law, and the ClimateWorks Foundation.
 Kramer is also an advisor to Ravel Law, a legal research start-up founded by two Stanford Law students while he was Dean.

-Kramer put up a $500,000 for the bond of Samuel Bankman-Fried.
+Larry Kramer posted $500,000 for the bond of Samuel Bankman-Fried.